New approach to future host elections

 “We must continue to keep up with the fast pace of change in our current world,” said President Bach.
 “Flexibility is a necessity to ensure good governance and to have sustainable Olympic Games in the future.
 We will do that while maintaining the magic of the Games, the fundamental principle of universality and our commitment to having athletes at the centre of everything we do.”

-- The establishment of a permanent, ongoing dialogue to explore and create interest among interested parties for the Olympic Games and Youth Olympic Games;
+- The establishment of a permanent, non-committal and non-edition specific ongoing dialogue to explore and create interest among Interested Parties for the Olympic Games and Youth Olympic Games;

 - The creation of two Future Host Commissions (Summer and Winter) to oversee interest in future Olympic Games and Youth Olympic Games and advise the Executive Board;